-Your organization has a website project coming up.
-The budget has been approved, a Project Manager has been assigned, and every one on your team is very excited.
+Your organization has a website redesign project coming up.
+The budget has been approved, a project manager has been assigned, and every one on your team is very excited.
 Well, congratulations!
-Indeed, this is a great opportunity for your organization to overhaul and sometimes even completely re-imagine the way you’re approaching your community of supporters.
+Indeed, this is a great opportunity for your organization to overhaul and sometimes even completely re-imagine the way you communicate your mission and engage your supporters.
 It can also be a daunting task that requires participation and input from your board, executive team and volunteers to get it right.

 So, where do you start?

 Hopefully these tips will help alleviate some of the stress often associated with kicking off a website redesign project and set you up for success.

 Once you are all set with the preparatory steps, it’s time to think through details.
 In fact, as a part of any project kick off, we set aside time for Project Planning and Information Gathering.
 These are some typical questions we encourage our clients to think through.